-We have been building a network of contacts with different universities and institutions.
-We try to plan our calendar to present a variety of topics but are of course dependant upon willing presenters!
+We have a network of contacts with different universities and institutions who support our events.
+We are very grateful to these entertaining and constructive people who give of their time, and are fundamental to our Cafe Sci.
+We try to plan our calendar to present a variety of topics but are of course somewhat dependant upon the profile of volunteers!

 December 16th Tracking Environmental Pollution Profs, Bob Lee and John Colbourne, Birmingham University

 April 20th.
 The great wave across Doggerland – how Britain survived the Storrega tsunami.
 Professor Robin Allaby, University of Warwick

 Mar 16th.
 Digital Manufacturing, 3D Printing and robotics.
 Todd Williams, University of Warwick and Printed Electronics Ltd.

 May 18th.
 “Can we make a realistic and ethical laboratory model of chronic lung infection?”
 Dr Freya Harrison, School of Life Sciences, University of Warwick